riboviz/riboviz/docs/run-vignette.md

   NotHere: example_missing_file.fastq.gz # prep_riboviz should give error message for missing files
 ```

 Note that the configuration file specifies an additional, non-existent, file.
 This is used to test that the workflow processes valid files and ignores non-existent ones.
+This can be safely removed if you are customising the vignette for your own dataset.

 ---